adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## We use logical systems to cooperate at scale

-cooperation structures
+#### organizations have logical rules and constraints to make cooperation more efficient

 - government
 - companies
 - clubs
 - cooperatives

-have logical rules and constraints to make cooperation more efficient

 ---